About East-European Shepherds (VEO)

 These dogs are alert, courageous, determined, and tough.
 They are very protective of their family and property.
 Many owners compare their temperament to that of a Doberman.

-This breed scores low compared to other breeds when it comes to getting along with other dogs, pets, and small children in the household.
+Like other working dog breeds, the VEO scores low when it comes to getting along with other dogs, pets, and small children in the household.
 Early socialization is a must.

 Training